Adult Neurofeedback Services

 We will use this gathered information to tailor neurotherapy exercises for your brain to work at its best.
 Personalizing your treatment with insights into how we can help you feel and function better.

-What is a QEEG?
+What Is a qEEG?

-Adult Intake Process
+Adult Neurofeedback Intake Process

-Session 1: qEEG (Brain Map)
+Session 2: New Client qEEG (Brain Map)

 How To Prepare For Your qEEG:

-Session 2: Your qEEG Review
+Session 3: qEEG Review